Sohaib404/SoundStrips/README.md

 ### Arduino (Client)
 Since the Arduino saves and runs the most recent uploaded script on startup, this code will only need be uploaded to the Arduino once.

+1. Go to [Arduino.cc](https://www.arduino.cc/en/main/software) and download the Arduino IDE.

+2. After installation, go to Tools -> board and Processor, and select the Arduino board and Processor you have.

+3. Next, go to Sketch -> Libraries -> Manage Libraries, and search for FastLED.
+Install the latest version.

-1. Make sure your Arduino is using serialport COM3.
-(If you are unable to do so, change which serialport you are writing to in the python file.
+4. Upload the sketch onto your Arduino and choose COM3 as your serialport.
+(If you are unable to do so, change which serialport SoundStrips writes to in the python file.
 See Troubleshooting)

-2. Run and Upload "SoundStrips-Client" on your Arduino.

 ### Computer (Server)
-The python file has already been built and can be directly run as an application.

 1. First, navigate to the "Sound Control Panel" in your "Sound Settings".
 Under "Recording", enable the "Stereo Mix" device.

 2. The python file has already been built and can be directly run as an application.
-Start up the application in the App Build folder, click the gear icon and refresh the device list to display all the current recording devices on your computer.
+Start up the application in the App Build folder.

+3. Click the gear icon and refresh the device list to display all the current recording devices on your computer.
 For general audio outputted through applications, click "Stereo Mix" and push select.

-3. Go back to the main menu by clicking the menu icon and customize how your lights will react to the sound.
+4. Go back to the main menu by clicking the menu icon and customize how your lights will react to the sound.
 (See next section)

-4. Click the power button to start.
+5. Click the power button to start.

  If need be, you can tweak the python file for troubleshooting or customization and rebuild the application.
 (See Troubleshooting)